 After this I had to pair them off and decide where they were to be positioned on the model, which involved a fair amount of thought as the tyres were in such a variety of conditions.
 First of all I separated them into three sets of twelve, one for each body.
 The front body would have the best tyres as it is the most interesting shape and the one most people will spend their time looking at.
 The rear section would have the half-decent tyres as again people would tend to look and photograph the model from either end.
 This would then leave the centre body to have the crappy tyres!

-next puzzle was the wheels
+The next puzzle was the wheels

 themselves, just to make things even more complicated I

 had three different types to contend with - one metal

 version and two slightly different plastic ones (The

 and plastic on the rear).

 All of the wheels were paired off and glued together, with a brass tube running down the centre to take the axle.
 The plastic wheels could just be drilled to take the tube but the metal ones required brass plates to be sandwiched between the wheel halves and then soldered to the tubes.
 The rubber tyres were mounted on the wheels during this assembly process together with an internal plastic tube (again duplicates had to be cast) that supports the internal sidewall structure, together with a foam insert to fill out the tyre.

 To support this big model I needed a strong chassis so all the parts were cut from heavy 1/8th inch Brass sheet.
 My biggest concern was making sure that everything was going to end up in the right place at the end, with the wheels being at the required height, pointing in the right direction, and extending away from the body to the correct distance.
 To this end I drew, and redrew, the blueprint numerous times until I was finally satisfied that I knew what I was doing - then I built a wooden jig over this plan to hold all the parts as they were soldered into place.

 The axles were hollow so that a long metal rod could be run through each pair during the soldering process to ensure they remained in-line with each other.
 Obviously wood doesn't tend to like a blowtorch so I used pieces of baking foil to try and prevent everything from catching fire!

 The finished brass axles were

 cleaned up with wet & dry paper and screwed to the

 With all the wheels now attached I could assess the model and make a few small alterations to the chassis.
 The axles were slightly longer that required and this allowed me to finely adjust the positions of the wheels using a selection of small washers, before locking everything into place.
 Finally I vac-formed all the hubcaps from 30-thou plasticard and glued them into place.

-With this major model build almost finished I actually
+With this major model build almost

-got stuck on the very final detail -
+finished I actually got stuck on the very final detail -

 the two big hoses that connect all three bodies together!

 This hose was pretty much perfect,

 but it didn't droop in the middle like the parts in the

-whilst the filler set.
+filler and bent them to shape whilst the filler set.

 The Overlander is one of the biggest models that I have built, at a length of around 63 inches (160cm)

 Back to INDEX